Testing Symmetry for Bivariate Copulas using Bernstein Polynomials: Abstract

 \section{Abstract}

 In this work, tests of symmetry for bivariate copulas are introduced and studied using empirical Bernstein copula process.
 Three statistics are proposed and their asymptotic properties are established.
 Besides, a multiplier bootstrap Bernstein version is investigated for implementation purpose.
-Simulation study and real data application showed that the Bernstein tests outperform the tests based on the empirical copula.
+The simulation study demonstrated the superior performance of the Bernstein tests compared to tests based on empirical copulas.
+Furthermore, in real data applications, these tests consistently yielded similar conclusions across a diverse range of scenarios.